 In 1896 Joseph Landa’s son, Harry, took over the family business.
 He operated the ranch and mills for 30 years before his mother’s passing, after which her will stipulated that the Landa estate be liquidated ten years after her death.

 This stipulation led to the meeting of Dean Word Sr. and William Hovestadt.
 William was involved with the real estate dealings of the Landa Estate and Tim ran a construction company that used mules to build roads.
-Dean Word Sr. would purchase the Landa Ranch on December 5th, 1941, and just over 24 hours later the United States would enter World War II after the Japanese attached Pearl Harbor.
+Dean Word Sr. would purchase the Landa Ranch on December 5th, 1941, and just over 24 hours later the United States would enter World War II after the Japanese attacked Pearl Harbor.

 The Words would remain steadfast through the war, and in 1956 extended their family to include the Borchers as Bill Borchers married Joyce Word.
 The ranch would remain under the Word-Borchers’ ownership for the next 50 years where they would eventually partner with ASA Properties to envision a new standard of living in New Braunfels.
 Through their combined efforts, the vision for Veramendi grew into the master planned concept seen today.